tigerbeetle/tigerbeetle/docs/coding/requests.md

 makes it hard to fill up the batches that you send to TigerBeetle, for example a multi-threaded web server where each HTTP request is handled on a different thread.

-In these cases, if you share a TigerBeetle client across threads (or tasks, depending on your paradigm), the client automatically groups together batches of small sizes into one request.
-Since TigerBeetle clients can have [**at most one in-flight request**](../reference/sessions.md#client-sessions), the client accumulates smaller batches together while waiting for a reply to the last request.
+The TigerBeetle client should be shared across threads (or tasks, depending on your paradigm), since it automatically groups together batches of small sizes into one request.
+Since  TigerBeetle clients can have [**at most one in-flight request**](../reference/sessions.md), the client accumulates smaller batches together while waiting for a reply to the last request.

 ## Guarantees